» Academic Schedules

 Majors) led by Dr. Mary Kirchner - Fall Break 2014 & Spring Break 2015

-Nicaragua led by Dr. Christopher Cronin - Spring Break 2015
+Nicaragua (All Majors) led by Dr. Christopher Cronin - Spring Break 2015

 - Exchanges: Exchange programs allow MU students to travel